alexiachm/Algorithms-project/README.md

 Also If our app was connected to the user’s dataset in real time we would provide valuable insights on the data such us:
 - Notifications whenever inventory is below 0, or even before that so user’s don’t run out of inventory
 - Updates on best performing products based on revenue
-- Recommendations on which products to maintain for next operating months etc For this we would need an algorithm which is able to understand the data, read, provided and make recommendations.
+- Recommendations on which products to maintain for next operating months etc.

+For this we would need an algorithm which is able to understand the data, read, provided and make recommendations.

 # Resources Used